Comparing The Financial Costs And Value Of In-house Vs. Outsourced Marketing

 Office Space Costs

-The more employees you hire, the more space is needed to house those employees.
-If you’re working out of a smaller office, then you will need to eventually move to a larger area if you’re planning to expand your in-house marketing team.
+The more employees you hire, the more space is needed to accommodate them.
+If you’re working in a smaller office, you will eventually need to move to a larger space if you plan to expand your in-house marketing team.

 Not only will overhead costs, such as rent and utilities, increase, but you’ll also be responsible for the cost of moving everything from your old office into your new office.

 Severance packages are another perk job candidates look for when seeking employment.
 If you’re forced to lay off workers due to budget cuts or miss-hires, you may have to pay them severance.

 Full-time employees typically take time off for vacation or sick days.
 Like most businesses, you’ll offer a certain number of paid vacation days that employees can take.
 These days incur costs for your business because you’re paying employees for days when they’re not working.

 When employees take time off, productivity can suffer, especially if you have a smaller in-house team.